NFT-Data-Analysis/NFT-Project/README.md

 The project consists of business questions (in an Excel spreadsheet), 26 SQL queries (used to create views), Power BI dashboards, and a presentation.

+The dataset represents the activity of the Ethereum NFT market between April 1, 2021 - September 25, 2021.

+The dataset contains 4 tables: Mints, Transfers, NFTs, ETH-USD.

 ## Glossary

 | Term | Definition |